wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 To schedule automatic payouts, follow these steps:

-1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com) account.
+1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com) account.
 2. Select **Finance** > **Balance**.
 3. Select the IBAN number you want to pay out to.
 4. Schedule your pay outs.